OrionExplorer/dcpam/README.md

 * creation of entirely new views
 * data enrichments

-Moreover, Transform process should be able to backflow of cleaned data to the original source.
+Moreover, Transform process should be able to perform backflow of cleaned data to the original source.

 DCPAM can handle data transformations with two different approaches:
 1. Locally - each transform module is executed on the same server, where DCPAM is.
 2. Remotely - transform modules are located on one or more different machines.
-This is recommended way for compute-intensive data transformations.
+This is recommended solution for compute-intensive data transformations.

 DCPAM does not limit the number of transformations in any way.
 Furthermore, both local and remote approaches can be used simultaneously.

+Data transformation in DCPAM ETL workflow is not enforced.

 > **Information**: This section is incomplete.
 Transform process in DCPAM is still under development.